dev-willcode/feelingtweets/README.md

 </section>
 <h1 align="center">
-  Feelingtweets - Sentiment Analysis on Twitter 📊📳
+  Feelingtweets - Sentiments Analysis on Twitter 📊📳
 </h1>

 A library to collect tweets, clean it (pre-processing), translate it, and create analytics with Textblob and VADER methods.